Keep reading for 5 winter self-care ideas to help beat the winter blues!

 The average temperature in my area of Wisconsin during the winter is around 30 degrees with about 10 hours of daylight a day.
 Needless to say, if you spend too much time in the house you will go a little stir crazy.

 The air in the house gets stale and stagnant and you long for spring days of warm sunshine and refreshing breezes.
 But it doesn’t have to be that way!!
 I have five ways you can keep your home cozy and inviting this winter.

-How to Beat the Winter Blues
+5 Products to Help Beat the Winter Blues

 I love to light candles during the dark days of winter.
 I love the shimmering of candlelight.
 I use unscented tea lights for sconces in the hallway and the bathroom.

 Another scent enhancer!
 Incense is great because it is fairly inexpensive, it doesn’t burn for a long time, and the scent fills the room fast.
 As an added bonus, it helps my kids sleep at night too.